 Skyhawk Soccer | Phil McNamara - Head Coach

 During his tenure at UT Martin, McNamara has continued to build an impressive résumé.
-Having strung together four consecutive OVC title - including two regular season and tournament championships - McNamara has guided players to 14 All-OVC first team honors, five earning second team honors and 13 on the All-Newcomer teams.
+Having strung together four consecutive OVC titles - including two regular season and tournament championships - McNamara has guided players to 15 All-OVC first team honors, five earning second team honors and 14 on the All-Newcomer teams.
 McNamara helped Skyhawks earn their first OVC Player of the Year in 2014 when Rianna Jarrett brought home the award.
-In his second season, McNamara helped Melissa Govea earn UT Martin’s first OVC Defensive Player of the Year award in 2012.
+In his second season, McNamara helped Melissa Govea earn UT Martin’s second OVC Defensive Player of the Year award.

 In 2014 McNamara saw the Skyhawks open the season with a school-record four victories on their way to a fourth-straight season with double-digit victories.
 Guiding the team to a 12-6-2 record including a 6-3-1 conference slate, the Skyhawks were offensively gifted by leading the OVC in shots taken.
 The season saw newcomer Rianna Jarrett set a school-record with 17 goals on her way to the program’s first OVC Player of the Year honor.
 In the conference tournament, UT Martin fell in a shootout to Jacksonville State.